chapel-lang/chapel/doc/release/technotes/auxIO.rst

 .. note::

-  If HDFS support is not enabled (which is the default), all features described below will compile successfully but will result in an error at runtime such as: "No HDFS Support".
+  If HDFS support is not enabled (which is the default), all features described in :mod:`HDFS` will compile successfully but will result in an error at runtime such as: "No HDFS Support".

 Installing Curl Dependencies
 ----------------------------